 Rough sleeping - our analysis

 How many people sleep rough each night?

-According to the latest figures, collected in the autumn of 2015 and published in February 2016, 3,569 people are estimated to be sleeping rough on a single 'typical' night.
+According to the latest Government figures, collected in the autumn of 2019 and published in February 2020, 4,266 people are estimated to be sleeping rough on a single 'typical' night.
 Further information on the data collection methodology can be found here.